 Back in New Orleans, Harper released a third album, ‘Perfect Imperfections,’ and dove into ‘Evolving’ immediately afterwards, pledging to never let himself go as long between records as he had in Chicago.
 Working on a shoestring budget, he relied on faith to make the sessions happen, counting on his relentless positivity and dedication to open up doors and break down barriers wherever they appeared.
 Old friends turned up and offered to help, and as the project gained momentum, Harper found himself drawing more and more talent into his orbit.

 “I didn’t know how I was going to pay for it when I started, but I just knew that I had to do it,” he says.
 “It was a true labor of love.”

-Roderick has recorded five CD’s: Beautiful Beginnings, produced by Delfeayo Marsalis and The Essence Of… produced by Grammy Award Winner, Nicholas Payton, Perfect Imperfections, self produced, E•VOLV•ING, self produced and the R&B project, Back To Love.
+Roderick has recorded six CD’s: Beautiful Beginnings, produced by Delfeayo Marsalis and The Essence Of… produced by Grammy Award Winner, Nicholas Payton, Perfect Imperfections, self produced, E•VOLV•ING, self produced and the R&B project, Back To Love and now his latest release, 2702.
+It was produced by, Grammy Award Nominee, Drummer / Vocalist, Jamison Ross.
 His voice was apart of the HBO Soul of the Game, the BET BlacKout, a featured vocalist on Kent Jordan’s CD, Out of this World, as well as, a Folgers Coffee and McDonalds Commercial and the UMC television series, Terror Lake Drive.